hardin47/website/Math154/_book/06-bootstrap.md

 (-\infty, F^{-1}_{\hat{\theta}^*}(1-\alpha)).
 \end{align}

 (A similar argument gives the same derivation of the two sided confidence interval.
-Proof from @carp2000)  In order for a percentile interval to be appropriate, we simply need to know that a normalizing transformation exists.
+Proof from @carp2000)  In order for a percentile interval to be appropriate, the technical condition is only that a normalizing transformation **exists**.
 We do not need to actually find the transformation!

 <!--
 \begin{align}